The delicate pink and white petals of the Yoshino cherry trees are an important part of Macon’s past, present, and future.

 William A Ficking, Sr. Carolyn Crayton

 Since its creation in the early 80's, the Festival has become a well-known tradition in Macon.
 Every March, the city becomes the pinkest place on Earth with stunning trees blooming throughout the city.
-This year, the festival will be held March 24 - April 2.
+This year, the festival will be held March 22 - 31.
 There are over 30 events throughout the 10-day festival that can be enjoyed by the entire family.
-The events and activities include The Cherry Blossom Gala, the 35th Annual Parade, Third Street Activities, a Street Party, Amusement Ride Midway, and more.
+The events and activities include the 38th Annual Parade, Third Street Activities, Mulberry Street Arts and Craft Festival, Amusement Ride Midway, and more.

 Amusement Ride Midway at Central City Park

 According to the Festival’s website, it has become one of the Top 20 Events in the South, Top 50 Events in the U.S., and Top 100 Events in North America.
 The number of Yoshino cherry trees continues to grow in Macon as the Fickling Family Foundation donates thousands of trees to Macon-Bibb County residents each year.